 Sandy was chosen as the 2016 MVP Community Leader by the Veterinary Health Care Team of Arizona.
 The VHCTAz is part of the Arizona Veterinary Medical Association…it’s the professional organization for every member of a veterinary office team.
 It offers access to tools that members need for personal and professional development, so you should definitely consider joining if you choose a career in the field.

 “The VHCTAz helps members get continuing education points, or new technology classes to keep them fresh in the industry.
 Because medicine is constantly changing, you have to constantly seek out the newest and the latest.
 While every clinic may not be able to afford the latest equipment, at least members can get training and educated on it,” Sandy said.

 Veterinary assistants, technicians, receptionists, office managers, veterinarians, kennel staff and others can join the VHCTAz, something that Sandy recommends.
 “It’s not mandatory, but if you’re in a licensed or certified position, it’s best to join, as you get discounts on classes that are taught.
 I really do love to teach, and help people grow and gain knowledge for their benefit.
 I thought that joining would help me better the industry, and my own organization.”

 The 2016 MVP Community Leader award recognizes Sandy’s exceptional support and valuable contributions as a distinguished leader, director and instructor.
 It also noted Sandy’s efforts to encourage high standards from students, pushing them to uphold the 10 Qualities of Highly Effective Veterinary Staff as laid out by the VHCTAz:

 · Positive Attitude

 Do you have those 10 qualities?
 Could that list be describing you?
 If so maybe you should seriously think about a career as a veterinary assistant.
 As Sandy says, it could be the first step in a long exciting career!
-If you want to learn more about Carrington’s Veterinary Assisting program, click here.
+Learn more about Carrington’s Veterinary Assisting program.